jaleeson11/allanahjohnson/README.md

 > A bespoke Wordpress theme based on the [Underscores](https://underscores.me/) starter theme.

-Built for a professional psychotherapist and counselor who specialises in working with children and adolescense.
+Built for a professional psychotherapist and counsellor who specialises in working with children and adolescense.

 Installation
 ---------------